-This spell allows the caster to cure light wounds on multiple creatures within 15-ft of him.
-Ring of Lesser Healing cures 1d6+1 points of damage on himself plus one living creature per 3 levels of the caster.
+This spell allows the caster to cure light wounds on multiple creatures within 15 ft.
+Ring of Lesser Healing cures 1d6+1 points of damage on the caster plus one living creature per 3 levels of the caster.
 If more creatures are within the area of effect than the caster may heal, then the caster decides which creatures receive the healing.
 Against undead, this spell inflicts damage instead of healing; such creatures may save vs. Spells for no damage.